decaf-dev/vaultexplorer.com/docs/quickstart.md

 <span className="large-text">Welcome to the Vault Explorer documentation.
 This tutorial will cover a few basics to help you get started with the plugin.</span>

 ## Installation
-If you haven't done so already, install the [Vault Explorer plugin](https://obsidian.md/plugins?id=vault-explorer) from the community plugin store.
+If you haven't done so already, install the [Vault Explorer plugin](https://obsidian.md/plugins?id=vault-explorer) from the Obsidian.md community plugin store.

 ## Open the explorer view

-Open the explorer view by clicking on the compass icon in the left-hand sidebar.
+Open the explorer view by clicking on the compass button in the left sidebar.

 You may also run **Open vault explorer view** from the [command palette](https://help.obsidian.md/Plugins/Command+palette).